-Your taste buds do not have to be content with bland and uninteresting food, when you’re camping in the wilderness, miles away from a decent restaurant.
-You need not miss out on your favourite dishes.
+Your taste buds do not have to be content with bland and uninteresting food when you’re camping in the wilderness, miles away from a decent restaurant.
+You need not miss out on your favorite dishes.
 You can easily prepare gourmet meals to enjoy with your camping buddies, especially if you have the right camping equipment, kitchen tools, utensils, and ingredients.

 Here are 5 gourmet meals you can cook while camping:

 1. Campfire Beer Pancakes with Choice of Fruit

 - 1/2 cup toasted almonds or pine nuts;